U.S. Employer’s Guide to Hiring International Students

 Duration: 24 months for F-1 graduates

 - Be enrolled and in good-standing with E-Verify.

 - Prepare and implement a formal training program to support the student’s academic learning through practical experience.
-The training program is signed by both the employer and student, and submitted to the international student services for approval.
-A report of the student’s progress is submitted to the student's international student services mid-way and at the end of the 24-month program.
+The training program is signed by both the employer and student, and submitted to the international student services office for approval.
+A report of the student’s progress is submitted to the student's international student services office mid-way and at the end of the 24-month program.

 - Provide an employment opportunity similar to U.S.workers in duties, hours, and compensation.
 Attest that: